ericawills/tip-calculator-app/README.md

    ```sh
   npm i express body-parser
   ```
-    ### Why is this important?
+    ^Why is this important?^
-    Express.js will be used for routing and body parser will allow you to parse your algorithm and return the necessary input data.
-Set     up should look something like this in your terminal:
+    ^Express.js will be used for routing and body parser will allow you to parse your algorithm and return the necessary input data.^

-    ```sh
-    npm install express body-parser
-    ```

 - Integrate <a href="https://getbootstrap.com/">Bootstrap</a> for CSS framework
   - You can either install through the command line or simply copy/paste the readily available <a href="https://getbootstrap.com/docs/4.4/getting-started/introduction/">Boostrap CDN</a> into your HTML <head></head> (preferred for faster bandwith and decreased load time)